BCC in Outlook is an important concept. Here’s what one of our customers recently reported:

 A BCC (also known as a blind carbon copy) allows you to send an email not just to your desired recipients, but also to one more person.
 The people in the To and CC fields will not know that the person on the BCC line has received a copy of the email, because the To and CC recipients have no way to identify that the email that they received originally had a BCC recipient.

-However, the BCC recipient of an email can easily “spill the beans” by performing a reply to all so they must be careful when replying to all, or use a tool like the Reply To All Monitor.
+However, the BCC recipient of an email can easily “spill the beans” by performing a reply to all so they must be careful when replying to all, or use a tool like the Outlook Reply to All Monitor add-in.

 A frequent question is often asked: Can I see the list of BCC recipients?
 The answer is no. Only the sender of the email can see who was a BCC recipient.

-How to Add a BCC Email Address to an Outlook Email
+How to Add a BCC in an Outlook Email

 If you want to add a BCC recipient, you must first make sure that the BCC address line is showing in Outlook.